 No doubt there will be many more wants and needs than you can resource, so a process of prioritising will be required.
 It is a complex process and you should be asking questions and reviewing information.
 If you are a “not very financial” person, ask for information in a visual format that is accessible to you and ask for one-on-one briefings until you understand.
 You will gain confidence in the information and your knowledge will grow through this learning exercise.

 You may find that other councillors have a higher financial knowledge and you can draw on their understanding as well.
-Every year presents different challenges in council and changing requirements from other authorities and the Victorian Government.
+Every year presents different challenges in council and changing requirements, including increased reporting, from other authorities and the Victorian Government.
 Rest assured it will become an easier process as your knowledge grows, you ask more questions and really gain a solid working knowledge of your council’s budget.

 There are always stray bullets in local government, so it is vital to ensure that you are ahead of the game, anticipate the play and work in a preventative manner to avoid them.
 There are times that we all feel that we have hit a barrier, but that will often mean that we need to push harder!
 I think it is vital that women do feel that they can express themselves in the workplace and feel safe, valued and offered opportunities to grow and develop.
 However, we also need to grab the opportunities in front of us and sometimes take some risks.
 I have found that sometimes in taking that risk that it has pushed me to learn and challenge myself even more.
 I don’t feel bruised as I have had fantastic career opportunities and I work in a very supportive environment at Whitehorse and in the local government sector.

-The bigger picture of all this is that local government is frequently the glue that makes local areas work.
-We are sometimes unfairly judged by our communities because we are so accessible and provide such a diverse range of services.
-However I do believe that we are a very hard working sector, contributing on a daily basis to developing strong, healthy communities and should be better recognised for this.
+However I do believe that we are a very hard working sector, contributing on a daily basis to developing strong, healthy communities.
 I think we are generally too shy to “blow our own trumpet”, but there is much to celebrate and we need to improve our promotion of the positive contribution that we collectively make.
 For example, we would not have Olympic heroes if they had not been able to join the local team and use the facilities that are provided.
 There are plenty of heroes amongst the local government community and perhaps we need to celebrate their contribution more often that we do!!
 I put out the challenge to new Councillors to share in that celebration and be strong ambassadors to promote the good things local government do at the local level.